-A selection of South Coast sightseeing tours from Viator. are featured below.
-These south coast day tours depart from Reykjavik and include Seljalandsfoss and Skogafoss waterfalls and Vik black sand beach and more.
+A selection of South Coast sightseeing tours from Viator are featured below.
+These south coast day tours depart from Reykjavik and include Seljalandsfoss and Skogafoss waterfalls, Vik black sand beach, and more.
 In many ways, the south coast tour of Iceland is difficult to beat in a day.

 Private South Coast

-These private tours will allow you more tie at your favourite locations.
+These private tours will allow you to spend more time at your favourite locations.

 South Coast by Minibus

-The bird cliffs which over look the Village of Vik are part of Reynisfjall mountain.
-The ring-road crosses Reynisfjall mountain before descending into Vik, but there is a challenging 4×4 track which will take you up on top of the sea cliffs.
-This road requires a serious Jeep and Driver and gets worse as it gets higher.
-From the top of the track there are amazing views over the village of Vik.
-From the bird cliffs it is possible to get close to Puffins in the summer.
+The bird cliffs that overlook the village of Vik are part of Reynisfjall Mountain.
+The ring road crosses Reynisfjall mountain before descending into Vik, but there is a challenging 4×4 track that will take you up on top of the sea cliffs.
+This road requires a serious Jeep and driver and gets worse as it gets higher.
+From the top of the track, there are amazing views over the village of Vik.
+From the bird cliffs, it is possible to get close to puffins in the summer.
 The cliff has great views over the Reynisdrangar sea stacks.

 The sea cliffs accommodate a large puffin colony.
 The best time to see puffins is from May – August.
-This location features on our Iceland Puffin Map.
-The Western edge of the cliffs give you a great view along the black sand beach of Reynisfjara.
-The black sand stretch towards the Dyrholaey sea arch.
+This location is featured on our Iceland Puffin Map.
+The western edge of the cliffs gives you a great view along the black-sand beach of Reynisfjara.
+The black sand stretched towards the Dyrholaey sea arch.

 Where to Stay

 Use the sponsored links to find hotels close to Vik & Dýrholaey.Booking.com

 These Iceland nature activities are in Vik, or depart from Vik.
 These are useful if you are on a Self-Drive tour or staying in the area.